-The NYISO has existing processes in place, including collaboration with Market f.
+The NYISO has existing processes in place, including collaboration with Market Participants through its stakeholder shared governance process, to continually review system needs and develop effective solutions.32 f.
 In some cases, creating new products to satisfy system needs (e.g., ramp capability, local reliability product, or additional reserves to account for operational uncertainty) may amount to procuring a level of spinning or nonspinning reserves above the mandatory reliability requirement.
 If the "new product" can be satisfied by an existing ancillary service product (e.g., ten minute reserves), is it necessary to create a new and separate product with its own price and co-optimization?
 Rather than developing a new product, could RTOs/ISOs change the cost allocation of any additional ancillary services procured above the mandatory reliability requirement?